-The following is an excerpt from the new book, The Intrepid Nonprofit: Strategies for Success in Turbulent Times, available from Civil Sector Press.
+The following is an excerpt from the new book, The Intrepid Nonprofit: Strategies for Success in Turbulent Times, by Tim Plumptre and available from Civil Sector Press.

 Today’s environment keeps shifting in ways that are difficult or simply impossible to predict.
 The intrepid nonprofit may survive and even thrive despite this, but to do so will require initiative, imagination, and a willingness to persist when the going gets tough.
 It is also likely to require a strategy, or a blend of strategies, that holds the promise of success.
 What are those strategies?